epitech-mirroring/R-Type/documentation/benchmarks/game_engine/architecture_study.md

 In video game development, ECS is considered more performant than OOP, especially when managing numerous entities or when entities need to change behavior dynamically.
 OOP works well for traditional applications with clear hierarchies, but ECS offers flexibility and scalability in gaming.

 Source: [GameDev Stack Exchange](https://gamedev.stackexchange.com/questions/200076/i-dont-get-why-ecs-is-considered-more-performant-than-oop)

+## Conclusion

+Both ECS and OOP have their strengths and weaknesses, our team has decided to use OOP for the project due to its familiarity and ease of use.
+However, we acknowledge the benefits of ECS in certain scenarios.
+The choice between ECS and OOP depends on the project requirements, team expertise, and performance considerations.